 Leigh Cliff Conservation Area was designated a Conservation Area in 1981.
 It is located on the cliff top to the east of Leigh’s historic centre.
-To find out which properties are within Leigh Cliff Conservation Area.
+To find out which properties are within Leigh Cliff Conservation Area please visit our directory.

 Leigh has a long history as a settlement dependant on the sea.
 It was first recorded in the Domesday book of 1086 as "Legra", a tiny fishing hamlet.
 Between the 13th and 18th centuries development focused around the fishing port in Old Leigh but following the arrival of the railway in 1856 there was an explosion of speculative development eastwards over fields along the top of the hill to the east of the Old Town.
 This area contains the Leigh Cliff Conservation Area.
 Further information on the history of Leigh Cliff Conservation Area can be found in the Leigh Cliff Conservation Area Appraisal.

 Leigh Cliff marks the start of Leigh's transition from a village to a larger urban area in the late 19th century.
 Its special interest comes from its association with Leigh's expansion and changing role, its typical late Victorian and Edwardian architecture and its fine position on the hillside overlooking the Estuary.
 Aspects contributing to its interest include:

 - Its position towards the top of the hill slope, the straight alignment of its streets and the open cliff gardens to the south provide a fine setting with many views of the Estuary.

 - Good examples of well preserved Late Victorian and Edwardian houses a number of which have been designed to make the best of the estuary aspect.